 Home caregiving can be particularly rewarding because the relationships that you develop are long-term and meaningful.
 Being a caregiver doesn't just mean doing chores, it's also about bringing joy to someone's life.
 When you help someone else feel good, it makes you feel good, too.
 Studies have even shown that helping others releases chemicals in your brain that make you feel happier.

 Being a caregiver gives you a variety of skills that helps you build better relationships with others.
 When you’re good at taking care of others, it usually means you are a good communicator, that you’re patient and understanding, and that you are committed and dependable.
 Home caregivers also have special insight that can help foster better relationships between the person they are caring for and other people in their lives.

 When the person you’re caring for feels happy, you feel happy.
 Caregivers get the opportunity to share special moments with seniors that others miss out on because they don’t share the same relationship.
 For example, dementia patients may share special memories or glimpses into their colorful past.
 In general, caregivers have a unique ability to connect with the people they are caring for.

-Being a caregiver helps you practise staying positive and optimistic in the face of hardship.
+Being a caregiver helps you practice staying positive and optimistic in the face of hardship.
 In fact, studies show that caregivers who perceive more benefits from caregiving report lower levels of depression.
 Being positive and optimistic also makes you a better caregiver!

 As you can see, there are many positive aspects of helping others that can help caregivers overcome the negative effects of stress related to the work.
 However, caregiving can take a toll on your well-being if you don't take proper care of yourself, take time to recharge, or have the right attitude.
 If you are struggling to discover the best things about being a caregiver, we hope this article can give you insight on how to find your purpose.